 SimpleSync

-Real-time file synchronization between multiple VS Code instances on the same local network.
-No internet connection, accounts, or complex configuration required.
+Real-time file synchronization between VS Code, Cursor, and Windsurf instances on the same local network.
+No internet, no accounts, no configuration required.

 Why SimpleSync?

-SimpleSync is designed for developers who need to mirror their workspace across two machines (e.g., a desktop and a laptop) in real time without relying on cloud services or Git commits.
-It is ideal for pair programming, testing on different hardware, or maintaining a live secondary display of your code.
+SimpleSync is built for developers who need to mirror a workspace across two machines in real time — without cloud services or Git commits.
+Ideal for:

 Installation